Articulation

 Not all 4-year university campuses provide articulation with every community college or for all of their majors or departments.
 Many 4-year universities concentrate on their primary feeder community colleges.
 This doesn’t mean you, as a student, can’t transfer.
 It means that you will need to talk directly with a Berkeley City College Counselor and 4-year admissions advisor.
 In addition, each 4-year university campus will have different articulation with different community colleges, even when they are colleges in the same district.
 For example, Berkeley City College, College of Alameda, Merritt, and Laney have different articulation agreements even though they are sister colleges.
 You also can not assume that a community college course will be accepted the same way at different 4-year universities.
 UC Berkeley, for example, does not automatically use a course the same way that UC Los Angeles does.

-ASSIST is California’s official statewide repository of transfer information for the California Community Colleges (CCC), California State University (CSU) and University of California (UC) university systems, offering easy access to a single database of articulation and transfer information.
+ASSIST is California’s official statewide repository of transfer information for the California Community Colleges (CCC), California State University (CSU), and University of California (UC) systems, offering easy access to a single database of articulation and transfer information.
 ASSIST will help you determine if you will receive credit for courses you’ve already taken or plan to take, and how those courses will apply to a specific academic major or general education requirement.
 Visit the ASSIST website for Berkeley City College courses that are transferable to the University of California (UC) and the California State University (CSU) systems according to these various types of articulation agreements.
-Please view online demostrations on how to use the ASSIST website by visiting ASSIST Demos.
-By utilizing the ASSIST website, you can also explore UC & CSU Majors.
+Please view online demonstrations on how to use the ASSIST website by visiting ASSIST Resource Center: Tutorials

 Students who begin their bachelor’s degree at BCC transfer to universities located all over the country.
 The following are the essential elements that you and your counselor will take into account when exploring baccalaureate programs in other states in the U.S.